Are the departments staying within the allocated budgets?

 But a data-based approach lets you set up accurate budgets.

-If you want to lower your operating cost, you should use the granular data for better budget planning using Zero-based budgeting.
+To lower your operating cost, you should use granular data for better budget planning using Zero-based budgeting.

 In our experience, companies have two types of budgets.